• Home

 This topic explains how to subscribe to notifications in Slack channels.
 You can receive notifications when resources are created, updated, deleted, or are ready for removal.

 It can be useful to let an entire channel know when a flag changes or is ready to remove.
-You can receive notifications when someone toggles a flag on or off, when someone creates new resources in a certain environment, and when flags are ready for removal from your codebase.
+You can receive notifications when someone toggles a flag's targeting on or off, when someone creates new resources in a certain environment, and when flags are ready for removal from your codebase.

 Subscribing to notifications

-You can subscribe to updates for flags, segments, metrics, projects, or environments.
+You can subscribe to updates for flags, metrics, projects, or environments.
 When someone updates a resource, either directly in LaunchDarkly or through the Slack app, LaunchDarkly sends a notification of the change to all channels subscribed to updates for that resource.
 Subscriptions must have a project, and can optionally include parameters like a specific environment, flag name, status, or tag that will filter the notifications you receive.

 There are two ways to create a subscription to flag notifications: the Slack modal workflow or the /launchdarkly subscribe command.
 Subscriptions created through the modal must specify a project and environment.